-Linus Pauling was an influential American chemist, biochemist, peace activist, and author, renowned for his contributions to chemistry and his advocacy for peace.
+Linus Pauling was an American chemist, biochemist, and peace activist known for his impactful discoveries in science and advocacy for peace.

 Overview